NIBS Annual Conference 2019

 Poster Session We know there is a wealth of excellent practice, research and innovation which supports internationalisation amongst our member schools.
 We would like to take this opportunity to invite members to share their projects in a poster session which will open after the David Gillingham Award presentations and then run for the duration of the conference.
 Posters should be A0 size and text should be at least font size 12.
 Posters can be printed locally in Harbin, but they must be submitted by 30 April 2019.
 Delegates who do not submit at this point are responsible for bringing their own printed poster.

-If you are interested in presenting a poster or running a presentation session please contact Lara Martin by 20 April 2019 at the latest to reserve a place, places are limited, so we are working on a first come, first served basis.
+If you are interested in presenting a poster or running a presentation session please contact Lara Martin by 20 April 2019 to submit a proposal, places are limited.

 HIU conference contact